I have a thing for caves. In fact, I’ve traversed them in countries as diverse as Belize to Bulgaria!

 My experience comes from the adventure caving one, but if it sounds too intense for you, I’ll talk a little about the cave walk tour as well so you can decide what is right for you.

-For me personally, I went adventure caving in Budapest with the company Discover Central Europe, as they had the best reviews, with 4.8 stars out of 5 and 125 reviews (at time of writing).
-This is the exact tour I took.
-Safety is paramount when picking your adventure Budapest cave tour, so I strongly recommend something that’s been vetted and recommended by fellow travelers.
-Do not attempt to go caving in Budapest alone!
+For me personally, I went adventure caving in Budapest with this company as they had the best reviews, with 4.9 stars out of 5 and 250+ reviews (at time of this April 2023 update).

 The Budapest caves are a way bigger system than you may think